Schools' Challenge

 Schools' Challenge is the primary national general knowledge competition for schools in the United Kingdom, founded by Colin Galloway in 1977 and currently overseen by Robert and Allison Grant.
 Intentionally based on University Challenge, it has a notable resemblance to quizbowl competitions in its question content and format.
-Schools' Challenge is currently divided into Senior, Intermediate and Junior competition sections, which take place annually: Winchester College, The Perse School, and The Perse School are the current Senior, Intermediate, and Junior champions respectively.
+Schools' Challenge is currently divided into Senior, Intermediate and Junior competition sections, which take place annually: Colchester Royal Grammar School, King Edward's School, Birmingham, and The Perse School are the current Senior, Intermediate, and Junior champions respectively.

 History

-Early years (1977-1985)
+Early years (1977–1985)

 Schools' Challenge was originally set up by Marlborough College teacher Colin Galloway in 1977 as a schools' version of University Challenge, conforming to the same rules- only split into separate Junior and Senior divisions, with 'juniors' being from prep school years and 'seniors' being from Year 9 to Year 13.
 With questions written in-house and then mailed to local coordinators who would organise regional tournaments to supply a national final competition (and who would also receive a percentage of the profits in exchange for their services), Schools' Challenge soon spread quickly across the UK.
 It capitalised on the dearth of widespread extracurricular activities in the country at the time, and its popularity grew beyond its roots: although originally involving only private schools like Marlborough, it saw its first champion from a state school in 1983 in the Senior division in the form of King Henry VIII School, Abergavenny.